scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 ==========================
 Advanced Python Constructs
 ==========================

-:author: Zbigniew Jędrzejewski-Szmek
+**Author** *Zbigniew Jędrzejewski-Szmek*

-This chapter is about some features of the Python language which can be considered advanced --- in the sense that not every language has them, and also in the sense that they are more useful in more complicated programs or libraries, but not in the sense of being
+This section covers some features of the Python language which can be considered advanced --- in the sense that not every language has them, and also in the sense that they are more useful in more complicated programs or libraries, but not in the sense of being